OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 ### Segmentation

-- Justify the decision on why hardware uses segment registers during translation.
+- Justify the decision on why hardware uses segment registers during translation
-- Compare and contrast fined-grained and coarse-grained segmentation with addresses.
+- Compare and contrast fined-grained and coarse-grained segmentation with addresses
-- Solve problems using segmentation, to build a more effective virtualization memory.
+- Solve problems using segmentation, to build a more effective virtualization memory

 ### Paging